Halford Mackinder: Geography and geopolitics

+In 1902, he published Britain and the British Seas, which included the first comprehensive geomorphology of the British Isles and which became a classic in regional geography.
 In 1904, Mackinder gave a paper on "The Geographical Pivot of History" at the Royal Geographical Society, in which he formulated the Heartland Theory.
 This is often considered as a, if not the, founding moment of geopolitics as a field of study, although Mackinder did not use the term.
 Whilst the Heartland Theory initially received little attention outside geography, this theory would later exercise some influence on the foreign policies of world powers.
-Possibly disappointed at not getting a full chair, Mackinder left Oxford and became director of the London School of Economics in the same year.
-After 1908, he concentrated on advocating the cause of imperial unity and lectured only part-time.
-He stood unsuccessfully as a Liberal Unionist in a by-election for Hawick Burghs in 1909.
-He was elected to Parliament in January 1910 as Liberal Unionist member for the Glasgow Camlachie constituency and was defeated in 1922 as a Unionist.
-He was knighted in the 1920 New Year Honours for his services as an MP.